isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 ### Ministry of Finance Budget Quiz 2022

-Our JC2 Cohort participated in the Budget Quiz conducted by the Ministry of Finance at the beginning of the year.
+Our JC2 Cohort participated in the Budget Quiz conducted by the Ministry of Finance at the beginning of the year.&nbsp;

 We are proud to share that TMJC emerged Second Runner-Up in Junior College and Centralised Institute Category, earning the College a Challenge Trophy, as well as a copy of Professor Terence Ho Wai Luen’s book, ‘Refreshing the Singapore System’.